charlyeneh/my-telegram-bot/README.md

 # Telegram-news-bot

-A Telegram Bot built with Ruby
+A Telegram Bot built with Ruby.
+It can be used to:

-- This is a telegram bot that can display news randomly from different website, and also display motivational quotes.
+- Request a motivational quote by typing /motivate.
-- You can request a motivational quote by typing /motivation.
+- Or you can request jokes by typing /jike.
-- Or you can request news  by typing /news to have news from different website.
+These motivational quotes and jokes are randomly generated.

 ## Getting started

-- To run the telegram-news-bot you must have Ruby install on your computer.
+- To run the telegram-bot, you must have Ruby installed on your computer.
 You can downloand and install Ruby from the link below.
 - windows [Ruby installer](https://rubyinstaller.org/).
 - MAC and LINUX [Ruby official site](https://www.ruby-lang.org/en/downloads/).

-## Once Ruby is download and installed, please follow the instructions bellow
+## Once Ruby is downloaded and installed, please follow the instructions bellow

 ### 1- Clone the repo in your local folder where you want to run it